Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: IBM Q results

-Figure. \ref{fig:fidelity} shows the fidelity in the experiment using the quantum circuit on Fig. \ref{fig:G-compact} on \texttt{ibmqx2} with 5000 shots.
-This is compared to the ideal noiseless simulation with \textit{qasm-simulator}, and also the one using a Qiskit noise model based on the properties of \texttt{ibmqx2}.
-The density matrix reconstructed using \texttt{ibmqx2} with 5000 shots is close to the ideal one for small $w$, proving the performance of the real quantum computer in the corresponding domain, although it drops below $75\%$ for $w=1$.
-This result also suggests that it is necessary to improve the current noise model to describe the fidelity drop in a more faithful way.
+\Cref{fig:fidelity} shows the fidelity in the experiment using the quantum circuit on Fig. \ref{fig:G-compact} on \texttt{ibmq\_athens} and \texttt{ibmq\_santiago} with 5000 shots.
+This is compared to the ideal noiseless simulation with \textit{qasm-simulator}, and also the one using a Qiskit noise model based on the properties of each real hardware.
+The density matrix reconstructed using both \texttt{ibmq\_athens} and \texttt{ibmq\_santiago} with 5000 shots is close to the ideal one for small $w$, proving the performance of the real quantum computer in the corresponding domain, although it drops below $85\%$ and $75\%$, respectively, for $w=1$.
+At the time, this result suggests that it is necessary to improve the current noise model to describe the fidelity drop in a more faithful way.
+In this run, we see that slightly higher fidelity was obtained by \texttt{ibmq\_athens} compared to \texttt{ibmq\_santiago}.

 \Cref{fig:fidelity-tetrahedron} shows the fidelity of states on the full BDS tetrahedron, as computed from the density matrices reconstructed from experiments on the \texttt{ibmqx2} backend, running the circuit of \cref{fig:G-compact} with 1000 shots per measurement.
-We see that the fidelity drop seen for $w=1$ extends in fact all along the upper and lower edges of the tetrahedron (the vertical edges, including the one obscured in \cref{fig:fidelity-tetrahedron}, are unaffected by the drop).
-A remarkable fact is that the two affected edges consist of mixtures of only two computational basis states, while the other edges consist of mixtures of all four.
-Specifically, the top edge has mixtures of $\ket{\beta_{00}}$ and $\ket{\beta_{10}}$, which are equivalently mixtures of $\ket{00}$ and $\ket{11}$, while the mixtures of $\ket{\beta_{01}}$ and $\ket{\beta_{11}}$ along lower edge are mixtures of $\ket{01}$ and $\ket{10}$.
-We believe that this observation should be very useful to interpret more in detail the fidelity drop, which is already partly accounted for in the noise and decoherence model, whose structure in the computational basis seems to be crucial.
+We see that the fidelity is fairly high, $\sim 0.9$, over the whole domain which allows us to proceed with the calculations of quantum correlations in the following.